B. Journalism (Carleton), M.A. (Saskatchewan), Ph.D. (McGill)

 - Finalist, Scholarly Writing Prize, for Maps of Difference: Canada, Women, and Travel, awarded by Saskatchewan Book Awards, November 26, 2005

 Wendy Roy works on issues of gender and culture in Canadian women’s fiction and travel writing.
-Her current research project, funded by a SSHRC research grant, is called Popular Culture and Repetition in Early Twentieth-Century Canadian Women's Sequel Fiction and examines the cultural and social implications of novels by writers such as L.M.
+Her current research project, funded by a SSHRC research grant, is called Continuing Stories by Canadian Women and examines the cultural and social implications of serials, sequels, and adaptations by writers such as L.M.
 Montgomery (the Anne of Green Gables books), Nellie McClung (the Pearlie Watson trilogy), and Mazo de la Roche (the Jalna books).

 Dr. Roy has published a book on travel writing in Canada (Maps of Difference: Canada, Women, and Travel), as well as essays on Canadian writers including Carol Shields, Margaret Atwood, Margaret Laurence, L. M. Montgomery, Nellie McClung, Mina Hubbard, and Anna Jameson, and she co-edited (with Susan Gingell) the 2012 collection Listening Up, Writing Down, and Looking Beyond: Interfaces of the Oral, Written, and Visual.
 She is a member of the advisory board of Studies in Canadian Literature / Études en littérature canadienne and is past-president of the Association for Canadian and Quebec Literatures / l'Assocation des littératures canadiennes et québécoise.